alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/installing-tfs2010-beta2-first-try.md

 ---
 Installing TFS is an operation that scares most people.
 With TFS2010 beta 2 the installation process is really more friendly.
 I installed a new windows server 2008 machine, update everything and begin the installation to verify the new installer.

-You start setup.exe, tells what you want to install, and press next, then after some minutes tfs is installedâ€¦ this is amazing respect to the older version.
+You start setup.exe, tells what you want to install, and press next, then after some minutes tfs is installed... this is amazing respect to the older version.
 Now that everything needed was installed we need to start configuration.
 Suppose you want to install basic edition, it basically has source control, build machine and work item tracking, you can simply choose *basic*

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb11.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image11.png)